-Murchison Falls National Park, Uganda’s oldest and largest Park, located in North west of Uganda, covering an area of a bout 5072 km2, combined with the contiguous Karuma and Bugungu wildlife reserves that straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo and Masindi. spreading inland from the shores of Lake Albert, around the Victoria Nile up to the Karuma Falls.
-The Park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometres (71 miles) where the waters of the Nile flow through a narrow gorge only 7 metres (23 feet) wide before plunging 43 metres (141 feet).
-This 45m plunge drains the largest the last of the river’s energy transforming the torrent into a broad, placid stream that flows quietly across the rift valley floor towards Lake Albert.
+Murchison Falls National Park, Uganda’s oldest and largest Park, is located in Northwest Uganda, covering an area of about 5072 km2, combined with the contiguous Karuma and Bugungu wildlife reserves that straddle the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi. spreading inland from the shores of Lake Albert, around the Victoria Nile up to the Karuma Falls.
+The Park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometres (71 miles) where the waters of the Nile flow through a narrow gorge only 7 meters (23 feet) wide before plunging 43 meters (141 feet).
+This 45m plunge drains the largest of the last of the river’s energy transforming the torrent into a broad, placid stream that flows quietly across the rift valley floor towards Lake Albert.

 What to do in Murchison Falls National Park

-There are many activities that can done within and around the park which includes; wildlife experience, sport fishing, Launch cruise to the bottom of falls and beautiful scenery.
-The main animal species include; Lions, African elephants, leopards, Cape buffaloes and so many bird species.
+There are many activities that can be done within and around the park which include; wildlife experience, sport fishing, a launch cruise to the bottom of falls, and beautiful scenery.
+The main animal species include; Lions, African elephants, leopards, Cape buffaloes, and so many bird species.

-Always from the bottom and takes you through the long hike of 45 minutes to 1 hour and its life changing experience.
-They are characterised by an external struggle between water and the rock, compresses through a narrow gorge, spraying misty droplets along their walls over a 50 m radius, which creates a lasting rainbow over the ground, thus leaving a continuous roar.
+Always from the bottom and takes you through the long hike of 45 minutes to 1 hour which is a life-changing experience.
+They are characterized by an external struggle between water and the rock, compresses through a narrow gorge, spraying misty droplets along their walls over a 50 m radius, which creates a lasting rainbow over the ground, thus leaving a continuous roar.

-Located in the northeastern side of the park in the Chobe region. best spot for port fishing in Murchison waterfalls.
-One of the most stunning attractions while visiting the National Park; there a series of natural good looking rock formations all the way at the base of the Victoria Nile.
+Located on the northeastern side of the park in the Chobe region the best spot for port fishing is Murchison waterfalls.
+One of the most stunning attractions while visiting the National Park; there a series of natural good-looking rock formations all the way to the base of the Victoria Nile.
 The falls are located at the place where the main road of Gulu- Masindi crosses the Nile River, about 110 km northeast of Masindi town and 70 km south of the town of Gulu.
 Chobe safari lodge is the nearby accommodation in the area.

 The longest in the world and starts its journey from Jinja town flowing.
-It divides the park into two ie; the northern and southern sector and its home to many aquatic birds, crocodiles and hippos.
-The boat cruise along the Nile to the foot of the falls s so rewarding for nature lovers, as the northern bank is filled with mammals, birds and reptiles.
+It divides the park into two ie; the northern and southern sectors and it’s home to many aquatic birds, crocodiles, and hippos.
+The boat cruise along the Nile to the foot of the falls s so rewarding for nature lovers, as the northern bank is filled with mammals, birds, and reptiles.
 There are guided walks along the north and south banks as well as sport fishing.

 Nile – Lake Albert Delta

 A calm stretch of water, where the peaceful Victoria Nile flows into Lake Albert and is a key area for bird watchers.
-The papyrus lined banks are full with bird life, including Goliath Herons, great Egrets as well as the African Fish eagles.
-The most sought after species is the rare shoebill.
+The papyrus-lined banks are full of birdlife, including Goliath Herons, Great Egrets as well as the African Fish eagles.
+The most sought-after species is the rare shoebill.

 Buligi Game Tracks

 Extends between Victoria and Albert Nile making Murchison falls the most famous safari destination in Uganda.
-It’s between 12-170 km in length and passes through open savanna grassland, acacia, woodland, as well as riverine vegetation and animals including warthogs, bush bucks, elephants, lions, giraffes, Rothschild’s, bush bucks, buffalos, leopards, hyenas and many more.
+It’s between 12-170 km in length and passes through open savanna grassland, acacia, woodland, as well as riverine vegetation and animals including warthogs, bushbucks, elephants, lions, giraffes, Rothschild, bushbucks, buffalos, leopards, hyenas and many more.
 The most fantastic way of viewing these animals is through taking a hot air balloon safari which will expose you to many wildlife species at the Nile Plains alongside being monitored by their predators.

 Fishing in the park

-Sport fishing can either be done above and below the fall as visitor come with their own fishing equipment in case interested in fishing activity at a cost.
-The common fish species found include; Nile perch and Tiger fish.
+Sportfishing can either be done above or below the fall as visitors come with their own fishing equipment in case interested in fishing activity at a cost.
+The common fish species found include; Nile perch and Tigerfish.

 Kaniyo Pabidi Forest

-Located in southern part of the park and its home to the habituated chimpanzees that can be tracked with the experienced guides.
+Located in the southern part of the park and is home to the habituated chimpanzees that can be tracked with experienced guides.
 It’s also home to blue monkeys, black and white colobus monkeys, and olive baboon troops.
 The other wildlife species found here include; elephants, buffaloes, lions, leopards as well as bird species.

-A birding paradise owing variety of endangered species including; the yellow footed fly catcher, Ituri batis, and white thatched hornbill.
+A birding paradise owing a variety of endangered species including; the yellow-footed flycatcher, Ituri batis, and white thatched hornbill.
 You get to drive through the savannah plains for one and half hours from the lodge in the park to the place where John Speke and James Grant explored.
-The forest is good for educational safaris and it offers an opportunity of identifying animals, birds, medicinal plants and trees.
+The forest is good for educational safaris and it offers an opportunity of identifying animals, birds, medicinal plants, and trees.

-The forest is one of the key areas that lie southwest of the park with a link to the community, which is adjacent with Kaniyo Pabidi forest commonly known for chimpanzee tracking experience.
-The forest has 24 species of mammals, 360 birds, 289 butterflies and 465 plant species.
-It’s also known for its primate population which totals to 800 chimpanzees.
-The forest walks are possible at Busingiro Ecotourism site on Bugungu – Masindi route to Murchison falls National Park.
+The forest is one of the key areas that lie southwest of the park with a link to the community, which is adjacent to Kaniyo Pabidi forest commonly known for chimpanzee tracking experience.
+The forest has 24 species of mammals, 360 birds, 289 butterflies, and 465 plant species.
+It’s also known for its primate population which totals 800 chimpanzees.
+The forest walks are possible at the Busingiro Ecotourism site on Bugungu – Masindi route to Murchison falls National Park.

 Chimpanzee Tracking in Budongo forest

-Budongo forest is a good site for tracking the chimpanzees while in the park.
+Budongo forest is a good site for tracking chimpanzees while in the park.
 The rate of seeing the chimps is high here and only outdone by Kibale Forest.
-These can be tracked in the morning or afternoon and the activity can be done on the way to or from Murchison falls National Park.
-The best option is to stay here for a night and have a forest walk at Budongo forest.
+These can be tracked in the morning or afternoon and the activity can be done on the way to or from Murchison Falls National Park.
+The best option is to stay here for a night and have a forest walk in Budongo forest.